PilotGtec/RepData_PeerAssessment1/PA1_template.md

 This gives a total of 2304 observations in the dataset that have `NA` entries under `steps`.

 The idea is to replace the `NA` values with synthetic ones or *estimates*.
-Since each of the observation indicates a particular interval $i$, we shall replace the `NA` values with the expected number of steps for $i$.
+Since each of the observation indicates a particular interval *i*, we shall replace the `NA` values with the expected number of steps for *i*.

 Below, we create a copy of the original `activity` data frame and call it `activity2`.
 In this new data frame, we impute the mean values to the `NA` entries under `steps`.